silarsis/assistant/README.md

 ## How to Use

-Checkout the source code, cd to the "agent" directory, run `python -m pip install -r requirements.txt` to install dependencies. thenhen run `python ./client_gradio.py` to start the agent, and look for the locahost URI printed in the output - you should be able to web browse to that.
+Checkout the source code, cd to the "agent" directory, run `python -m pip install --upgrade -r requirements.txt` to install dependencies. thenhen run `python ./client_gradio.py` to start the agent, and look for the locahost URI printed in the output - you should be able to web browse to that.